Suffragette bombing and arson campaign

 Suffragettes in Great Britain and Ireland orchestrated a bombing and arson campaign between the years 1912 and 1914.
 The campaign was instigated by the Women's Social and Political Union (WSPU), and was a part of their wider campaign for women's suffrage.
 The campaign, led by key WSPU figures such as Emmeline Pankhurst, targeted infrastructure, government, churches and the general public, and saw the use of improvised explosive devices, arson, letter bombs, assassination attempts and other forms of direct action and violence.

-At least 5 people were killed in such attacks (including one suffragette), and at least 24 were injured (including two suffragettes).
-The campaign was halted at the outbreak of war in August 1914 without having brought about votes for women, as suffragettes pledged to pause their campaigning to aid the nation's war effort.
+At least four people were killed in the attacks, and at least 24 were injured (including two suffragettes).
+The campaign was halted at the outbreak of war in August 1914 without having brought about votes for women, as suffragettes pledged to pause the campaign to aid the war effort.

-The campaign has seen classification as a terrorist campaign, with both suffragettes themselves and the authorities referring to arson and bomb attacks as terrorism.
-Contemporary press reports also referred to attacks as "terrorist" incidents in both the United Kingdom and in the United States, and a number of historians have also classified the campaign as one involving terrorist acts, such as C. J. Bearman, Rachel Monaghan and feminist historians Fern Riddell and Cheryl Jorgensen-Earp.
+Both suffragettes and the authorities of the time described the arson and bomb attacks as a terrorist campaign.
+Contemporaneous press reports also referred to attacks as terrorist incidents in both the United Kingdom and in the United States.
+Historians have also classified the campaign as one involving terrorist acts, such as C. J. Bearman, Rachel Monaghan and feminist historians Fern Riddell and Cheryl Jorgensen-Earp.